LBBL96/Pandas-Web-Scraping-Tutorial/Articles/README.md

 <pre><b>[Out]</b> 4
 Run time: 0.00011559</pre>

 That was pretty fast.
-Also, I made the printing nicer-looking by using [f-string formatting](https://docs.python.org/3/library/string.html).
-I included some extra formatting at the end to take the decimals to 8 places.
+Also, I made the printout nicer-looking by using [f-string formatting](https://docs.python.org/3/library/string.html), with some extra formatting at the end to take the decimals to 8 places.

 Notice how `start` and `end` wrap around the `add()` function.
 This layout makes it a good candidate for a decorator, also known as a wrapper.

 We write a decorator just like any other function.
-It will take a function as its parameter.
-I'll call the parameter `fn` to remind me that it's a function.
+Decorators take a function as their parameter.
+For this example, I'll call the parameter `fn` to remind me that it's a function.
 I'll also import `perf_counter` within the function so that I don't have to remember to do that if I use `timer()` elsewhere in the future.

     def timer(fn):
     """